-TCFD Recommendations Disclosure Further information / references c) Integration of processes for identifying, assessing, and managing Climate Change-related risks company-wide ris The results of this a Sustainability Comr a's climate risk management is integrated into the pany-wide risk management and control system . results of this analysis are presented to the ainability Committee and decisions are agreed on to mitigate the risks or take advantage of the ortunities identified. ks and opportunities r elated to Climate a) Metrics used to assess risks and opportunities related to Climate Change. targets used to assess and manage risks and opportunities related to Climate information is material Indra uses GHG emissions as the main indicator of its performance and compliance with the climate objectives of the Sustainability Master Plan and the emissions reduction target.
-The Sustainability Master Plan takes a holistic approach to the company's environmental management and therefore addresses other targets and indicators related to environmental performance (water, energy, waste, materials).
-To take advantage of the opportunities presented by the Climate Change challenge, the company is analysing the advantage of the Sustainability Report 2022 b) Calculation of Scope 1, 2 and, where appropriate, Scope 3 GHG emissions and related risks alignment of its offer with the EU Climate Taxonomy.Indra discloses its Scope 1, 2 and 3 emissions in the Sustainability Report.
-The main results in 2022 were:Indra's carbon footprint2019 (Base year)Scope 12,7331,681Scope 26,1981,211Scope 3507,063378,127GHG emissions515,994381,019 Pages 38-40 of Sustainability Report 2022 Response to CDP Climate Change 2022 (C6.
+TCFD Recommendations Disclos ure Further information / references c) Integration of processes for identifying, assessing, and managing Climate Change-related risks Indra's climate risk management is integrated into the company-wide risk management and control system .
+The results of this analysis are presented to the Sustainability Committee and decisions are agreed on how to mitigate the risks or take advantage of the opportunities identified.
+Pages 41-50 of the 2023 Sustainability Report Response to CDP Climate Change 2023 (C2.
+Risks and opportunities) Metrics and targets Disclose metrics and Change, where such i ge risks and opp ortunities re elated to Climate a) Metrics used to assess risks and opportunities related to Climate Change.
+Indra uses GHG performance a of the ESG Plar The Sustainabili to the compa therefore addres environmental materials).
+To take advanta Climate Change S emissions as nd compliance of and the emissi ity Master Plan f ny's environm sses other targe performance age of the oppore challenge, the the main indications reduction takes a holistic attended by the climate of the cl bjectives rget. approach nent and related to , waste, d by the ysing the Pages 74-80 and 136-143 of the 2023 Sustainability Report Response to CDP Climate Change 2023 (C2.
+Risks and opportunities and C5.
+Emissions methodology) b) Calculation of Scope 1, 2 and, where appropriate, Scope 3 GHG emissions and related risks nd 3 emissions ir results in 2023 v FY2023 2,035 1,182 430,129 433,346 Pages 42-45 and 136-143 of Sustainability Report 2023 Response to CDP Climate Change 2023 (C6.
 Emissions data and C7.
-Emissions breakdown) c) Targets used to manage climate risks and opportunities and performance against targets Indra has developed an ambitious emissions reductionroadmapfor the company, which was approved by theScience Based Targets Initiative (SBTi) in 2021.Indra commits to reduce its absolute 1 and 2 GHGemissions by 50% by 2030 and 100% by 2040, and itsabsolute 3 GHG emissions from purchased goods andservices, business travel and employee commuting by14% by 2030 and 50% by 2040, compared to a base yearof 2019, with the intention of achieving carbon neutrality by2050.This ambitious target is supported by the SustainabilityMaster Plan, which addresses the initiatives needed toreduce the company's greenhouse gas emissions.Indra's performance against the target is disclosed in theSustainability Report.
-Key achievements in 2022 were:Indra's carbonfootprintFY20222022Scope 12,3231,681Scope 25,2681,211Scope 3400,335283,007GHG emissions488,048381,019() Scope 3 most relevant categories, procurement of goods and services, business travel and commuting Pages 37-46 of the Sustainability Report 2022 Response to CDP Climate Change 2022 (C4.
+Emissions breakdown) c) Targets used to manage climate risks and opportunities and performance against targets Indra has developed an ambitious emissions reduction roadmap for the company, which was approved by the Science Based Targets Initiative (SBTi) in 2021.
+Indra commits to reduce its absolute 1 and 2 GHG emissions by 50% by 2030 and 100% by 2040, and its absolute 3 GHG emissions from purchased goods and services, business travel and employee commuting by 14% by 2030 and 50% by 2040, compared to a base year of 2019, with the intention of achieving carbon neutrality by 2050.
+This ambitious target is supported by the ESG Plan 2024- 2026 , which addresses the initiatives needed to reduce the company's greenhouse gas emissions.
+Indra's performance against the target is disclosed in the Sustainability Report.
+Key achievements in 2023 were: $\frac{Indra's}{footprint} \frac{Target}{2023}$ $\frac{Scope 1 = 2,035 = 2,186}{Scope 2 = 1,182} = 4,958}$ $\frac{Scope 3^ = 430,129 = 400,335}{GHG}$ $\frac{GHG}{emissions} \frac{433,346}{407,479} = 407,479$ Pages 45-49 and 143 of the Sustainability Report 2023 Response to CDP Climate Change 2023 (C4.
 Targets and performance)